Dhodial: Education

-The University of Hazara is situated near Dhodial and provides education to students throughout Mansehra District and the Hazara Region.
+The University of Hazara is situated in Dhodial and provides education to students throughout Mansehra District and the Hazara Region.
+Abdul Hanan Khan Malkal Swati of VC Malkal donated land for mental hospital which later converted into Hazara University.

 Politics

-The prominent political group is the Pakistan tehreek insaf which is led by Imran Khan.
-The Swatis,Turk, Awan, and Hashmi tribes that are in the majority coalition are also politically strong and influential.
+The prominent political group is the Pakistan tehreek insaf which was led by Imran Khan.
+The Swatis that are in the majority are also politically strong and influential.
 As people are getting educated, political situation is improving and parties like PTI are emerging.
 Other political parties are the PML N Jamiat Ullamay e Islam, Jammat Islami Pakistan.
-Dhodial has three village councils: Village Council Malkal, Arghoshal and Girwal.
-The largest is VC Malkal.
+Dhodial has three village councils: Village Council Malkal, Village Council Arghoshal and Girwal.
+Zakir Hussain Khan Arghushal Swati is the elected Chairman of VC Arghushal while Rizwan Ul Haq Khan Malkal Swati is the Chairman of VC Malkal.
+VC Girwal was merged into UC Dhodial after the creation of Pakistan as it was a separate area before.

 Conservation

 The people of Dhodial practice conservation and captive breeding of various species of pheasants.
-Dhodial Pheasantry, Asia's largest pheasantry, is located near the village.
+Dhodial Pheasantry, Asia's largest peasantry, is located near the village.

+People

+Dhodial is part of Upper Pakhli which is homeland to Gabri Swatis.
+Dhodial is inhabited by two out of 7 subsections of Gabris i.e Arghushal Swatis and Malkal Swatis.
+Some other tribes also live in minority here but the 95% lands of Dhodial belongs to Swatis.
+According to Hazara Gazetteer 1883, Dhodial was given to Arghushal family and Malkal family in Nemkai division of Pakhli-1703.
+Sharifullah Khan Swati was the most prominent Jageerdar of Dhodial during British rule.